smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-modal-view-controllers.md

 Modal view controllers are responsible for overlay related RPCs such as `Alert`, `ScrollableMessage`, `PerformAudioPassThru`, `Slider` or `PerformInteraction` (proposed separately).
 Implementing overlays as modal view controllers would follow the modal-mode presentation of view controllers such as [`UIAlertController`](https://developer.apple.com/documentation/uikit/uialertcontroller).

-Apps can instanciate modal view controller classes and present them using the view controller manager.
+Apps can instanciate modal view controller classes and present them using the view controller manager (VC manager).

 #### SDLViewControllerManager (additions)